scubajorgen/GarminTrackConverter/README.md

 In the directory /development example file structures are available for the Garmin Edge 830 (/development/device_edge830) and Garmin Fenix 7 (/development/device_fenix7).
 The files and directories are (partly) copied from real devices.

 ## Executing
 Go to /target directory.
-Run 'java -jar GarminTrackConverter<x.y>.jar, where x.y is the version.
-There is also a jar file containing all depenedencies.
+Run 'java -jar GarminTrackConverter.jar.
+The jar file is containing all depenedencies.

 If all is configured properly, you see four panels to the left, one map panel to the right and one info box at the bottom.